lbryio/lbry.tech/documents/contribute.md

 ## Coding

-Several hundred extremely good-looking, intelligent and popular people, as well as our CTO, have contributed to LBRY.
+Several hundred extremely good-looking, wise and moral people, as well as our CTO, have contributed to LBRY.
 Join us!

 ### How To Contribute Code